ziranw/MOVESTAR-Fuel-and-Emission-Model/README.md

   users to specify many parameters through its software graphical user interface (GUI), including vehicle types, time periods, geographical areas, pollutants, vehicle operating characteristics, and road types.
-  In this paper, MOVESTAR is developed as a lite version of MOVES, which only takes the second-by-second vehicle speed data and vehicle type as inputs.
+  In this project, MOVESTAR is developed as a lite version of MOVES, which only takes the second-by-second vehicle speed data and vehicle type as inputs.
 To enable easy integration of this model, its source code is provided in different languages, including MATLAB and C++.
-A case study is introduced in this paper to illustrate the effectiveness of the model in the development of advanced vehicle technology.
+A case study is introduced in this project to illustrate the effectiveness of the model in the development of advanced vehicle technology.

 Authors